Vamsipops/Illumio-Tech-Assessment/README.md

 2. Navigate to the project directory: cd illumio-tech-assessment

 ### Future Enhancements
+- Add exception handling to manage errors such as missing files, incorrect file formats, or parsing issues more gracefully.
 - Add support for different log file naming conventions.
 - Introduce support for multiple log file formats (e.g., .csv, .json).
 - Include unit tests for the counting logic.